tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 * Exporting an environment variable exposes it to all applications and programs sharing the same parent process (e.g., a terminal or Python kernel).
 Each application and program inherits the variable, which allows developers to make calls using `os.getenv` to access the data stored in the variable.

 * A common way to export environment variables is to create a `.env` file.
-The `.env` file will define the environment variables that you would like to export within your local projects environment.
+The `.env` file will define the environment variables that you would like to export within the environment of your local projects.
 The `.env` approach is faster than exporting the variables individually.

 * Because environment variables are at the operating system level, variables can be passed down from parent processes to child processes.